Lime hits million-ride milestone in NZ, boss open to e-scooter tax

 • June 2017: First service launched, in Greensboro, North Carolina, with e-scooters that cost US$1 to unlock then 15c a minute and e-bikes at 5c/minute

-• July 2018: Raises US$335m in July 2018 in funding round supported by Google Ventures and Uber; enters software partnership with Uber
+• July 2018: Raises US$335m in July 2018 in funding round supported by Google Ventures and Uber & various VCs; enters software partnership with Uber

 • Oct 2018: Trial begins in Auckland and Christchurch, with Upper & Lower Hutt & Dunedin later added